S2E06 – The Steve Carpenter Podcast Interview

 My first Shout Out goes to Guildford born Brendan Perlini.

-Brendan, the son of former Toronto Maple Leaf and Nottingham Panthers forward Fred Perlini, recently made his NHL debut and scored his 1st goal for the Arizona Coyotes.
+Brendan, the son of former Toronto Maple Leafs and Nottingham Panthers forward Fred Perlini, recently made his NHL debut and scored his 1st goal for the Arizona Coyotes.

 Fred predicted he’d make the NHL when I interviewed him in Series 1 episode 20.